Rhetoric, a Legacy, and Abandonment

 And he said, there's less social tensions and they don't put up with the nonsense because they have traditions and it's more rural.

-And so that is so ironic that they would want to go to the former Confederacy and abandon the former Union.
+And so that's so ironic that they would want to go to the former Confederacy and abandon the former Union.
+And you wouldn't see.

 And now

-the other thing is very strange, it's paradoxical, they're Republicans.
+the other thing that's very strange is paradoxical, they're Republicans.

 It's still for race, race, race, just like it was during the Confederate days in a weird way.